haskoin/haskoin-core/README.md

 # Haskoin Core

-Haskoin Core is a library of Bitcoin and Bitcoin Cash functions written in Haskell.
-Some of the available code:
+Haskoin Core is a library of Bitcoin and Bitcoin Cash functions written in Haskell featuring:

 - Hashing functions (SHA-256, RIPEMD-160)
 - Base58 encoding